liamilijovski28/Marvel-Rivals-Analyser/README.md

 # CITS3403-Project
 Agile Web Development Project

-Welcome to Marvel Rivals Analyser, a program that will analyse the gameplay of users, both on a per match, and over career basis.
-Whilst other stats and trackers apps exist (both in-game & third-party), this project takes a deeper look at the statistics, rather than just providing general win rate information and allows you to compare your statistics to your rivals to see who the better superhero is.
+Welcome to Marvel Rivals Analyser, which will allow the user to compare their stats with friends to see who's the best superhero!

 | Name      | Student ID | Github Username |
 | ----------- | ----------- | ----------- |